 While we’re proud of how far we’ve come, we know there is still work to do.
 At Sketch we understand designers and their problems and we know that there are key areas, like collaboration, where more focus is needed.

 With that in mind, we are incredibly pleased to announce that we have raised $20 million in Series A funding from Benchmark.
 This represents our first capital raise since we started working on Sketch nearly 10 years ago and we’re sure you’re asking, “why now?”

 Simply put, this will allow us to serve your needs better, faster.
 Benchmark has been on this journey many times before with companies like Elastic, Twitter, Uber and Zendesk.
 With such an impressive track record, we think they’re the perfect partner to help us create and scale the best version of the Sketch platform.

 Collaboration is key

 - Team Collaboration: Available Early This Summer.
 We want to empower designers to work more closely together and our first step towards this goal will be the launch of Sketch for Teams, available early this summer.
-As you and your colleagues collaborate through Sketch Cloud, we want to make it the place where all your documents live and in doing so we’ll integrate Cloud deeper into Sketch — bringing things like annotations and comments from your team directly into the app.
+As you and your colleagues collaborate through Sketch Cloud, we want to make it the place where all your documents live and in doing so we’ll integrate Cloud deeper into Sketch — bringing things like comments from your team directly into the app.